coda/packs-sdk/docs/guides/development/cli.md

 All of the commands shown so far have only affected your local machine.
 To get the Pack running on Coda's servers you'll need to use some of the commands below.

-### Registering an API Key
+### Registering an API token {: #register}

-All of the Pack upload commands work with the Coda API to upload your Pack, and hence require an API key to identify you as the user.
+All of the Pack upload commands work with the Coda API to upload your Pack, and hence require an API token to identify you as the user.
 Simply run this command, and you’ll be given a link to the Coda Account page to create an API token, which you can then paste in the terminal.
-You API key will be saved in a hidden local file named `.coda.json` in your current directory, to be used with future commands.
+You API token will be saved in a hidden local file named `.coda.json` in your current directory, to be used with future commands.

 ```sh
 npx coda register